Tsunami014/Grayjay-plugins/README.md

 # My Grayjay plugins
 > [!NOTE]
-> I made this entirely to see how well I could go and did not expect >0 people to take intrest, so will probably rarely update it if ever.
-Sorry.
+> I made this entirely just to see how well I could go and did not expect >0 people to take intrest, so will rarely update it if ever, sorry.

-For my information so I don't forget and get annoyed for hours ever again, the correct dev url is `http://192.168.XXX.XXX:11337/dev`.
-Please note the `http`, the `:11337` and the `/dev`

 Current status: [![pages-build-deployment](https://github.com/Tsunami014/My-Grayjay-plugin/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/Tsunami014/My-Grayjay-plugin/actions/workflows/pages/pages-build-deployment)
 ## Youtube music
 **Version**: `5`

-This is a work in progress.
-Currently you can see *something* work, but it isn't much so if you're looking for a fully developed plugin, check back later.
+This is a work in progress and is highly incomplete.

-You can actually install it by this url: `https://tsunami014.github.io/Grayjay-plugins/YTMusicConfig.json` OR by this QR Code:
+You can install it by this url: `https://tsunami014.github.io/Grayjay-plugins/YTMusicConfig.json` OR by this QR Code:

 [![QR code](./readme-pics/QRs/YTM-QR.png)](https://tsunami014.github.io/Grayjay-plugins/YTMusicConfig.json)